datacommonsorg/docsite/contributing/index.md

 ### Sharing analysis

 Data Commons is currently posting example analyses on [the case studies page](/tutorials).
 To add your analysis on that page, open a PR in [the Data Commons documentation repo](https://github.com/datacommonsorg/docsite/pulls) with the title of the analysis and links to its Colab notebook and Github raw .ipynb file.
-Your addition to the tutorial page should look like this when raw:

 ### Updating documentation